 First-hand accounts created at the time of the event are generally more reliable than those created months or years after the event occurred, although this depends on the perspective of the author and purpose of the document (Section 5.3.13)

 What is known about the period in which the document was produced and what might be germane to contextualising the document?
 The researcher needs to be aware of the broader historical context when analysing documents (Section 5.4)

 What is the intended audience of this document?
 Is it a personal document produced for the author alone, to be shared by one other person a small group?
-(See CASE STUDY Personal Document) Or was it a document meant for public consumption.
+(See CASE STUDY Personal Document) Or was it a document meant for public consumption, such as a newspaper story or photograph or something posted on social media.
 If it was a public document is it a document on behalf of a specific group, maybe making representation to a wider public?

 The language used, the style of writing and the level of knowledge assumed of the reader/viewer are all indicators of the intended audience.
 For example, has the author used technical terms to describe a process, assuming the intended audience would understand such terms?
 What would that tell you about the document?

 Is it possible that the intended audience affects the veracity and reliability of the document (Section 5.3.10)?

 Where has the document come from?
 How has it come to be where it is?
 How did the researcher obtain access to it?
 Where was it viewed?
 Was it the original that was viewed or a copy?

 Has the document (and any series or collection it might be part of) been maintained and preserved by an archival repository (including government department)?
 If a manuscript collection or other item residing in a library or historical society, who was the donor?
 If a family item, how has it been passed down to the present day?